 A project of the Azadi Trust, the Friendship Centre is a safe and neutral base for local people of all faiths to meet and build friendships.
 It provides facilities and activities for the local community, including English, sewing, computer and craft classes, as well as advice sessions.
 There is also a gardening project.

 Open Doors works with asylum seekers, refugees and vulnerable migrants, enabling them to integrate into the local society.
-It offers a range of services including accommodation, befriending, interpreting, food parcels, hardship funds and employment support.
+It offers a range of services including accommodation for destitute asylum seekers, befriending, free interpreting and translation, food parcels, hardship funds and support in finding employment and navigating job interviews.

 ODILS is a faith based charitable social enterprise that exists to serve and enable individuals and communities isolated by language and culture both in the UK and overseas.